cyberkutti-iedc/Niti-core/README.md

 # 🌟 Niti V1 Board - HAL (Hardware Abstraction Layer) 🚀

 ![Niti Logo](https://niti-website-beta.vercel.app/assets/rust-logo-DgTKb-JD.gif)

-**Niti V1** is an hardwrae abstraction layer for AVR microcontrollers and common boards like the Niti V1 board.
+**Niti V1** is a hardware abstraction layer for AVR microcontrollers and common boards like the Niti V1 board.
 It is based on the [`avr-device`](https://github.com/cyberkutti-iedc/niti-hal) crate and simplifies firmware development for AVR-based microcontrollers.

 ---